MoistStealer virus removal guide

 What is MoistStealer?

-MoistStealer malware is written in C# programming language.
-It is capable of stealing cookies, autofill data from Google Chrome and Mozilla Firefox browsers, system information, FileZilla and Discord data, and taking screenshots of victim's screen.
-Also, it is capable of functioning as a clipper malware - it can replace cryptocurrency wallet addresses in the victim's clipboard with wallet addresses that belong to cyber criminals.
-It can be purchased for 499 rubles with buyer's wallets in clipper, or downloaded for free with seller's wallets in clipper.
+MoistStealer malware is written in the C# programming language.
+It is capable of stealing cookies, autofill data from Google Chrome and Mozilla Firefox, system information, FileZilla and Discord data, and taking screenshots of the victim's screen.
+It is also capable of functioning as a clipper malware - it can replace cryptocurrency wallet addresses in the victim's clipboard with those belonging to cyber criminals.
+This malware can be purchased for 499 rubles with buyers' wallets in clipper or downloaded free of charge with sellers' wallets in clipper.

-Since MoistStealer is capable of collecting autofill data saved on Chrome and Firefox browsers, cyber criminals can use it to steal login credentials (like usernames, email addresses, passwords), credit card details, addresses, telephone numbers, names, and/or other autofill form data.
-Also, MoistStealer can be used to steal FileZilla and Discord data, stolen information may include user's credentials too.
-Moreover, cyber criminals can use it to take screenshots of the victim's screen, those screenshots may contain some personal, confidential information like online banking details, passwords, messages, important emails, etc. As mentioned in the introduction, MoistStealer functions as clipper malware.
-Therefore, it can be used as a tool to replace cryptocurrency wallet addresses in the victim's clipboard with wallet addresses that belong to cyber criminals.
-Therefore, victims may unknowingly send cryptocurrency to malware authors or its buyers instead of people who actually supposed to receive it.
+Since MoistStealer is capable of collecting autofill data saved on Chrome and Firefox browsers, cyber criminals can use it to steal login credentials (such as usernames, email addresses, passwords) and credit card details, addresses, telephone numbers, names, and other autofill form data.
+MoistStealer can also be used to steal FileZilla and Discord data - the stolen information might also include the users' credentials.
+Furthermore, cyber criminals can use it to take screenshots of the victim's screen.
+The screenshots might contain personal, confidential information such as online banking details, passwords, messages, important emails, etc. As mentioned, MoistStealer functions as clipper malware.
+Therefore, it can be used to replace cryptocurrency wallet addresses in the victim's clipboard with those belonging to cyber criminals.
+Victims might then inadvertently send cryptocurrency to malware authors or its buyers, rather than the intended recipients.
 Research shows that MoistStealer sends the data it has collected from victims to a Telegram bot that acts as its C2 (Command and Control) server.

 |Threat Type||Password-stealing virus, banking malware, clipper malware, spyware.|